Q. Will my 5-piece band be able to record at The Sound Palace?

 Q. What kind of recording equipment is used at The Sound Palace?

-48 sound source inputs are distributed throughout the tracking room and control room and receive signals from microphones built by Neumann, AKG, Sennheiser, Royer Labs, Audio-Technica, ElectroVoice and Shure.
-These feed microphone preamps from SSL, Massenburg, Universal Audio, Vintech, Focusrite and Chandler/EMI’s “Abbey Road” edition channel strip.
-(See, there is some of Abbey Road at The Sound Palace.)
-From there the signals flow into dual 192kHz converters under the watchful eye of the Big Ben master clock from Apogee for editing and mixing in Pro Tools HD9, with the use of Waves Platinum TDM plug-ins and an array of outboard processors from Empiral Labs, A-Designs, Purple Audio and a pair of vintage DBX 160VU’s.
+48 sound source inputs are distributed throughout the tracking room and control room and receive signals from microphones built by Neumann, AKG, Sennheiser, Royer Labs, Soundelux, Beyerdynamic, Audio-Technica, ElectroVoice and Shure.
+These feed microphone preamps from Neve, SSL, Massenburg, Universal Audio, Vintech, Focusrite and Chandler/EMI’s “Abbey Road” edition channel strip.
+From there the signals flow into dual HDX converters under the watchful eye of the Big Ben master clock from Apogee for editing and mixing in Pro Tools HDX 12, and an array of outboard processors from Empircal Labs, A-Designs, Purple Audio and a pair of vintage DBX 160VU’s.

 Q. What are your rates?

 A. Good question.
 But it’s really more than one.
 Because like most studios, we offer hourly, full & partial day rates, and weekly rates.
 But what you’re really asking is: how much will it cost for you to record songs and come away with something that sounds professionally produced?
 That question is much more difficult to answer precisely.
 Some folks come in just to do a voiceover recording.
 Recording speech might be the simplest thing we do and an hourly rate works best for them.
-(Our current hourly rate for the use of the studio and the services of one recording engineer is $65.00.)
+(Our standard hourly rate is $125 but we occasionally offer “community rates” of $75.00 to accommodate our locally-based artists who have little to no budget for bringing their music to market.)
 But for music to sound “professionally produced”, much more work is done after the actual recording process is completed.
-Sometimes entire days are devoted to just editing and mixing a single song.
+Sometimes an entire day is devoted to just editing and mixing a single song.
 The same rate structure applies whether we are tracking, editing or mixing.
 Daily rates carry a discount when compared to the hourly rate.
 Maybe you are just interested in a “quick-and-dirty” recording to share just with friends and family.
 Those projects involve much less time for polishing.
 So the best way to approach any project is to pre-determine your budget and let us figure out what we get accomplished for you within that budget.

 Q. Where do I start?